 HealthJob is supported by readers.
 Some of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.

 There's an increasing demand for registered nurses, and while it might be considered a more traditional route, completing a bachelor of science in nursing (BSN) program in your early to mid-twenties is not the only way to become one.
-In fact, aspiring nurses have had other (slightly more circuitous) paths available to them for around 45 years — second-degree nursing programs or accelerated nursing programs.

 What are accelerated nursing programs?